skadyansna/SAVIdashboard/README.md

 # download Node.js https://nodejs.org/en/download/

 Step 2
-# install npm for node
+# install NPM for node
 Step 3

-# using the nova list command fetch all the resource id
+# Now put the nova.sh and sumit.sh on your local machine and also verify that the files are running
 Step 4
 # using the terminal run the authentication file and then the shell script sumit.sh
 Step 5